phanhiep2603/cv/README.md

 ### License

-Format is MIT but all the data is owned by Hoang Hiep.
+Format is MIT but all the data is owned by Hoang Hiep!!!!